jindrichmynarz/dissertation/parts/data_preparation.md

 ![ETL workflow](img/etl_workflow.png)

+We employed materialized data integration.
+Unlike virtual integration, materialized integration persists the integrated data.
+This allowed us to achieve the query performance required by data transformations and SPARQL-based matchmaking.
 Our approach to ETL can be regarded as Extract-Load-Transform (ELT).
 We first loaded the extracted data into an RDF store to make transformation, linking, and fusion via SPARQL Update operations feasible.
 Using RDF allows to load data first and integrate it later, while in the traditional context of relational databases, data integration typically precedes loading.